Here’s what you need to know about HDLs, LDLs, and all those confusing numbers.

 - If you are overweight, try to lose those extra pounds.

-Everything you do to reduce cholesterol helps you lose weight, lower blood pressure, and manage diabetes.
+Everything you do to reduce cholesterol helps you lose weight and lower blood pressure.
 Everything you do to lower blood cholesterol is good for your heart, helps prevent colon cancer, and benefits you as you grow older.

 Men between 40 and 65 should have their cholesterol checked, and then consider a test every five years if all cholesterol levels are desirable and they are not at high risk for heart disease.
 Women between 50 and 65 should consider having their cholesterol checked, and then tested again in five-year intervals if all cholesterol levels are desirable and they are not at high risk for heart disease.
 Cholesterol screening is most important for people at high risk for heart disease.